Johannes Khangale died.

 Mojapelo added that they did not have conclusive evidence linking it to a ritual murder, but if the post mortem pointed to the contrary, the case would be changed.
 He cautioned community members to desist from spreading rumours and to give the police a chance to do their work.

-Kaizer Nengovhela started writing stories for Limpopo Mirror more than a decade ago, in 2 000.
+Kaizer Nengovhela started writing stories for Limpopo Mirror in 2000.
 Prior to that he had a five year stint at Phala-Phala FM as sports presenter.
 In 2005 Kaizer received an award from the province's premier as Best Sports Presenter.
 The same year he was also nominated as Best Sports Reporter by the Makhado Municipality.
 Kaizer was awarded the Mathatha Tsedu award in 2014.